 If you’re an expert who’s on the generalist career track but is affiliated with a practice area, your career progression and performance review criteria will be the same as other generalist consultants.

-However, there are some nuances for those who are specialised consultants on the expert career track.
+However, there are some nuances for those who are specialized consultants on the expert career track.
 McKinsey and BCG both have dedicated career tracks for expert consultants.

 Promotions are run slightly differently for experts whereby there is a much less strict “up or out” policy used.
 Expertise takes time to develop and expert consultants often take more time to progress through the ranks than generalist consultants.

-It’s also worth noting that being an expert rarely leads to becoming a Partner, because as a partner you have to own client relationships and be useful to clients across a number of functions.
+It’s also worth noting that being an expert rarely leads to becoming a Partner because as a partner you have to own client relationships and be useful to clients across a number of functions.
 This requirement is not hugely compatible with being a deep expert.
+To address this issue, firms like McKinsey and BCG have developed expert partnership tracks.
+Such tracks provide experts with the opportunity to reach the top echelons of the firms, but may not come with the same compensation potential and fast-paced progression as the traditional partnership track.

 An expert’s recruitment process